 - Go straight to Advanced view

-- Group syncs into a directory replication workflow as described on this page.
+- Group syncs into a directory replication workflow.

 The front profile screen gives a workflow diagram of the core functions, the diagram will adapt as different options are chosen in the tabs which define options, including those described below.

 A sync can be configured to operate in a number of different modes: